Written by Mojo, reviewed by Medical Doctor Dr Matthew Chan, and Psychosexual Therapists Amanda Barge and Silva Neves

 However, mixing coke with ED pills could cause:

-We have some good news, and some bad news.
+We have some good news and some bad news.

-Sign up to Mojo’s free trial to help you get your erections back on track, and to discover mind-blowing sex without relying on cocaine.
+Sign up to Mojo’s trial to help you get your erections back on track, and to discover mind-blowing sex without relying on cocaine.

-You can also visit Mojo’s anonymous online Community Forum, where you can chat to other guys about their own coke dick experiences, and how they overcame them.
+You can also visit Mojo’s anonymous online Community Forum, where you can chat to other guys about their own coke dick experiences and how they overcame them.

 Mojo aims to provide useful wellbeing resources to its users; however, you should not solely rely on opinions or advice available on the Website or given by the Community.
 Always seek advice from a qualified medical doctor or other healthcare professional before acting.